 Unfortunately, it's not as easy as publishing your stream and sitting back as a highly engaged audience arrives.
 Here are five tips to help you improve your chances of streaming success by creating superior digital experiences that make you stand out from the crowd.

 Quickly Bring Live Streaming Experiences to Fans and Superfans

-The digital world of live streaming moves at lightning speed, but it’s important to remember that it will never move this slow again.
+The digital world of live streaming moves at lightning speed, but it's important to remember that it will never move this slowly again.
 Keeping up with the pace can be challenging but having a backend system built on the cloud plays a critical role in helping broadcasters quickly evolve, and adapt to roll out new offerings.

 Nearly a decade ago, IBM’s Bridget van Kranlingen warned that the last best experience that anyone has anywhere becomes the minimum expectation for the experience they want everywhere.
 Users now expect to seamlessly drift from device to device and pick up exactly where they left off and enjoy the same experiences they receive from Netflix.

 Delivering these digital experiences anywhere and everywhere is just the beginning.
 Broadcasters also need to consider adopting scalable and flexible backend systems that enable the speedy monetization of large pools of users logging on to the stream in a concise period.

 Elevate the User Experience from Start to Finish

 Rather than taking a cookie-cutter approach and replicating what everyone else is doing, broadcasters should revisit every step their customers take on their journey with them.
 There could be opportunities to offer unique models that allow providers to monetize people ahead of an event by offering discounts or special promotions for registering sooner.